miso-lims/walkthroughs/1-0-admin-tasks.md

 dashboard.
 1. Select the _Add Project_ button at the top right corner.

-The _Create Project_ page will display with a number of fields that you can fill out.
+The _Create Project_ page will display with a number of fields that you can fill in.

 1. Ignore Project ID and Name, since they are set by MISO once the Project is saved.
 1. Enter a unique _Alias_.
 The alias is a name, chosen by us, that is associated